sntran/denolcr/README.md

 - Clone the repository and navigate to the folder.
 - `deno task start` to execute commands.
-- Alternatively, `deno task install` to install a `dclone` executable in PATH that is symbolic linked to the `main.js` file and use `dclone` in place of `deno task start`.
+- Alternatively, `deno task install` to install a `rfetch` executable in PATH that is symbolic linked to the `main.js` file and use `rfetch` in place of `deno task start`.
 - `deno task test` to run the test suites.